 Support for the Center for Intellectual Property is provided by donations from businesses, organizations and individuals who care about the future of U.S. innovation and creative expression.

-It is possible to fund or sponsor specific CIPU events, research and activities.
+Funding or sponsoring specific CIPU events, research and activities helps CIPU to provide more.
 CIPU is a tax-exempt 501(c)(3) non-profit corporation under and is registered with the New York State Charities Bureau.

 Businesses, organizations and individuals interested in supporting general or specific CIPU activities are can do so by making a tax-deductible donation.
 For information please contact firstname.lastname@example.org.

-Donations by credit card or check can be accepted, too.
-Please make checks payable to the Center for Intellectual Property Understanding, Inc. and mail to the address below (do not send cash):
+Donations by credit card, check or wire transfer can be accepted, too.
+Please make checks payable to the Center for Intellectual Property Understanding and mail to the address below (do not send cash):